srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

 ## Lab overview

+Resource tagging in Azure involves assigning metadata to Azure resources using key-value pairs called tags.
+These tags can provide additional information about resources, such as environment, department, cost center, owner, or any other relevant attributes.
+Azure resource tagging offers several benefits, including improved resource management, cost tracking, access control, and automation.

 In this walkthrough, we will create a policy assignment that requires tagging, created a storage account and test the tagging, view resources with a specified tag, and remove the tagging policy.

 ## Lab objectives